-National Missing Persons Coordination Centre.
+National Missing Persons Coordination Centre

 The NMPCC, established in 2006, is a non-operational arm of the Australian Federal Police.
 It is mandated to reduce the impact of Missing Persons across Australia and is funded by the Federal Government.

-Families and Friends of Missing Persons Unit (FFMPU) provides those effected by the loss of Missing Person with free counselling and support.
-The FFMPU organises support groups and events to bring together families that may be experiencing similar situations.
+FFMPU provides those affected by the loss of missing person with free and confidential counselling, information and support at any stage of a missing person’s investigation.
+Support is offered by phone, face-to-face, or online.
+FFMPU organises support groups and events to bring families together.
 They can also liaise with Law Enforcement on behalf of the family and have developed a close relationship with the MPR.

 Dementia Australia NSW provides a confidential support service for individuals, families and friends affected by dementia.
 For a full list of Dementia Australia offices and resources visit the dementia.org.au website.

-PO Box 173,
+Address: PO Box 173, Deakin, ACT 2600.